Gusto/gusto.github.io/_posts/2013-09-26-authentication.markdown

 Due to the sensitive nature of payroll, all potential integrations must be vetted and approved by Gusto.

+When developing an integration, all API calls should be made to `api.gusto-demo.com`.
+Once the integration is reviewed by Gusto, we’ll request a callback URI for your production system.
+After you receive production API keys, all calls should be made to `api.gusto.com`.

+If you'd like to be considered for a future integration partnership, please complete this short [application](https://forms.gle/dPj9KymfaxpT4RPH9).

 ## OAuth

 ### Getting Started